Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Discussion

-In stark contrast, the use of AI in the person-oriented act of \textit{Interact} was met with a strong negative reaction across nearly all perceptual measures.
+In stark contrast, the use of AI in the person-oriented act of \textit{Interact} elicited strong negative reactions.
 Our qualitative themes confirm that in such contexts, AI-authored text was perceived as ``cold'', ``impersonal'' (Theme N1), and even ``insincere'' (Theme N4).
 This negative perception is consistent with prior work showing that AI disclosure can signal a lack of author engagement and thereby erode credibility~\cite{jain2024revealing, jakesch2019ai, schilke2025transparency}.
-This finding highlights the importance of the "communicative relationship" in interpersonal communication~\cite{burleson2010nature}.
+These findings underscore the context sensitivity of algorithm aversion.
+As noted by \citet{morewedge2022preference}, algorithm aversion is often triggered by tasks lacking established evaluation criteria (e.g., creative work) or those dependent on individual subjectivity (e.g., gift recommendations).
+The \textit{Interact} act embodies both characteristics, and our findings confirm it to be the act of writing most sensitive to AI disclosure.
+This also highlights the importance of the ``communicative relationship'' in interpersonal communication~\cite{burleson2010nature}.
 Because AI is perceived as incapable of genuine empathetic engagement~\cite{liu2022will, rubin2025comparing}, its use in relational contexts can be interpreted as a violation of social expectations, making human attribution critical.
-Interestingly, in the \textit{Convince} act, AI use boosted perceived competence without a corresponding penalty to likability or caring, suggesting that when AI's role is to strengthen an argument, leveraging its perceived objectivity~\cite{ovsyannikova2025third}, its use can be seen as strategic rather than socially detrimental.
+Interestingly, in the \textit{Convince} and \textit{Interact} act, AI use boosted perceived competence, suggesting that when AI's role is to strengthen an argument and leverage its perceived objectivity~\cite{ovsyannikova2025third}, its use can be seen as strategic rather than socially detrimental.

-\subsection{RQ2: The Moderating Roles of AI Authorship Level and Reader Literacy}
+\subsection{RQ2: Moderating Roles of AI Authorship Level and Readers' Literacy}

-Two factors emerged as key determinants of the magnitude of perception shifts: the disclosed level of AI contribution and the reader's own AI literacy.
+Two factors emerged as key determinants of the magnitude of perception shifts: the disclosed level of AI contribution and the reader's AI literacy.
 As confirmed by our regression analysis, a higher disclosed \textit{AIRatio} consistently led to more negative perceptions of the author.
 Our qualitative themes provide the reasoning behind this trend: as AI's role grew, participants were more likely to perceive a loss of human touch (Theme N1), question the author's expertise (Theme N3), and infer a lack of effort or agency (Theme N5).
-This finding aligns with recent work suggesting that dominant AI authorship can lower an author's perceived credibility and ownership~\cite{draxler2024ai, kirk2025ai}.
+This echoes recent work suggesting that dominant AI authorship can lower an author's perceived credibility and ownership~\cite{draxler2024ai, kirk2025ai}.